kuohu233/fetch_rewards_take_home/README.md

 ## Possible Improvements
 Currently this repo is a sample application.
 If we want to make it a formal production, we can think about:
-* A configuration management, instead of taking everything in one file.
+* A configuration file, instead of taking config values in one file.
 * Error handling.
 This will let debugging process easier.
 * Logging system will allow people to track what happened to this application.